billlidc/billlidc/README.md

 - 📹 Capture stunning aerial views using drones
 - 🎾 Play tennis for both fitness and fun

 🤝 I'm open to job opportunities and eager to connect with like-minded individuals.
-If you're into coding, hiking, music, or tennis, feel free to reach out!
+If you are into coding, hiking, music, or tennis, feel free to reach out!